HannaCS3A/hanna.github.io/README.md

 - Peñales, Hanna Fiona

  Introduction:
-CryptX is a Flask-based cryptographic application that enables users to perform symmetric and asymmetric encryption/decryption and apply various hash algorithms to secure data.
+Cryptify is a Flask-based cryptographic application that enables users to perform symmetric and asymmetric encryption/decryption and apply various hash algorithms to secure data.

  Objectives:
 - Implement secure and reliable cryptographic techniques.